mdsufz/MuDoGeR/Manual_MuDoGeR.md

 # Module 1: Pre-Processing module
 ## 1.1: Raw read QC
-Note: For the removal of human contamination, the user will need the bmtagger hg38 index to remove the human or use another host genome for the filtering  against with the `-x` option as it can be found in the **MetaWrap** installation instructions.
+Note: For the removal of human contamination, the user will need the bmtagger hg38 index to remove the human or use another host genome for the filtering  against with the `-x` option as it can be found in the **metaWrap** installation instructions.

 For running the raw read QC module: